 Mr. Foster is chairman of Main Street's board of directors, chief executive officer of Main Street, and a member of Main Street's investment committee and credit committee.
 Mr. Foster is also a manager and a senior managing director of Main Street Partners.
-Additionally, Mr. Hartman is Chief Credit Officer of Main Street and a senior managing director of Main Street and Main Street Partners.
-Mr. Hartman is also the chairman of Main Street's credit committee.
 Officers and managers of our Sub-Adviser receive a benefit from the fees paid to our Adviser pursuant to the Investment Advisory Agreement.
 On February 25, 2013, Mr. Foster resigned as a member of our board of directors and of our pricing committee.
-Mr. Hartman will become a member of our board of directors effective July 1, 2013.
 Our board of directors, which consists of a majority of non-interested directors, has approved the Sub-Advisory Agreement, including the fees paid pursuant to such agreement.